sseanik/python-cheatsheet-1531/README.md

 # Extracting the element length of a list
 length = len(wacky_list) # length = 6

-# Adding to the end of a list
+# Adding a new element to the end of a list
 wacky_list.append("duck") # ["goose", "duck", False, 5, None, 4.2, "Duck"]

-# Count the occurances of an element in a list
+# Count the occurrences of an element in a list
 duck_count = wacky_list.count("duck") # duck_count = 2

-# Retrieve the index of the first occurance of a value
+# Retrieve the index of the first occurrences of a value
 duck_index = wacky_list.index("duck") # duck_index = 1
 # You can also add an optional start and end index range
 duck_index = wacky_list.index("duck", 2) # duck_index = 6
 duck_index = wacky_list.index("duck", 3, 6) # duck_index = 6
-# Note: A ValueError is raised if the value is not present in the list (or in the given range)
+# NOTE: A ValueError is raised if the value is not present in the list (or in the given range)

-# You can insert an element at a given index, which shifts existing values to the right
+# You can insert an element at a given index, which shifts existing elements to the right
 wacky_list.insert(2, "swan") # ["goose", "duck", "swan", False, 5, None, 4.2, "Duck"]

-# Pop will remove and return a value at a given index
+# Pop will retrieve and remove a value at a given index
-last_element = wacky_list.pop() # pop() will retrieve and remove the last element -> "Duck"
+last_element = wacky_list.pop() # No argument will grab the last element -> "Duck"
+# ["goose", "swan", "duck", False, 5, None, 4.2]
-index_element = wacky_list.pop(2) # retrieves and removes wacky_list[2] -> "swan"
+index_element = wacky_list.pop(2) # Retrieves and removes wacky_list[2] -> "swan"
-# ["goose", "duck", False, 5, None, 4.2]]
+# ["goose", "duck", False, 5, None, 4.2]
-# Note: An IndexError is raised if the list is empty, or index is out of bounds
+# NOTE: An IndexError is raised if the list is empty, or index is out of bounds

 # Reverse will mirror the list in place
 wacky_list.reverse() # [4.2, None, 5, False, "duck", "goose"]

 # Remove the first matching element from a list
-wacky_list.remove(5) # # [4.2, None, False, "duck", "goose"]
+wacky_list.remove(5) # [4.2, None, False, "duck", "goose"]
-# Note: A ValueError is raised if the element is not present in the list
+# NOTE: A ValueError is raised if the element is not present in the list

 # Clears the list
 wacky_list.clear() # wacky_list is now == []